kevin-wangg/weather-inventory-tracker/README.md

 # Shopify Technical Challenge

-This is my submissions for the Shopify Backend Developer Challenge.
+This is my submission for the Shopify Production Engineer Challenge.

 # Description